 The missing scientists in Lake Askja

 For five days Spethmann searched for his fellow travelers but without any luck or clues.
-Even after help had been received there was still no trace.
-Von Knebel’s fiancée, Ina von Grumbkow led the search for them, but no indication of what happened to them was found and in the end, the case was closed.
-Before Ina left Askja she and her group built a momentum which still stands today in the North East and in it is a guestbook.
+Even after help had been received there was still no trace of the men.
+Von Knebel’s fiancée, Ina von Grumbkow, led the search for them, but there was no indication of what happened to them.

-At the West part of the lake stand another momentum, which Austrian geologist and adventurer Otto Woitsch along with a great time wanted to put up and carried all across Vatnajökull glacier.
-During the expedition, he faced a lot of obstacles and ended up having to leave the momentum plate in Krepputunga and barely survived the trip.
-A year later in 1951 the Icelandic mountaineer Jón Sigurgeirsson frá Helluvaði brought the momentum plate the last couple of miles to where it stands today.
-Some speculations were at that point that the men might have died in that area.
+During the expedition, he faced a lot of obstacles and ended up having to leave the monument plate in Krepputunga and barely survived the trip back.
+A year later in 1951, the Icelandic mountaineer Jón Sigurgeirsson from Helluvað brought the monument plate the last couple of miles to where it stands today.

-It wasn’t until 2014, when an observation on the effects of a landslide, led to renewed speculation that the scientists might have been killed by a massive wave which is estimated to be about 30 meters high.
+It wasn’t until 2014, when an observation on the effects of a landslide, led to renewed speculation that the scientists might have been killed by a massive wave.
+The wave was caused by a landslide which is estimated to be about 30 meters (98,4 ft) high.

 - Mt.
 Herðubreið